yairm210/Unciv/docs/uniques.md

 Applicable to: Global

 #### This Unit gains the [promotion] promotion
-Example: "This Unit gains the [promotion] promotion"
+Example: "This Unit gains the [Shock I] promotion"

 Applicable to: Global

 #### [mapUnitFilter] units gain the [promotion] promotion
-Example: "[Wounded] units gain the [promotion] promotion"
+Example: "[Wounded] units gain the [Shock I] promotion"

 Applicable to: Global